florianjehn/Societal_Collapse/_posts/2025-10-26-geomagnetic.md

 ---
 layout: post
-title: Space weather and critical infrastructure
+title: Auroras, space weather and the threat to critical infrastructure
-subtitle: Nice aurora you have there, too bad electricity is gone
+subtitle: How vulnerable are we to the next Carrington Event?
 tags: [Influence Factors, Infrastructure]
 comments: true
 readtime: true